NetApp-openstack-dev/openstack-docs/source/cinder/key_concepts/section_cinder-key-concepts.rst

 ---------------------

-With the Newton release of OpenStack, NetApp supports Generic Volume Groups when using E-series or ONTAP iSCSI/Fibre Channel and ONTAP NFS drivers.
+With the Newton release of OpenStack, NetApp supports Generic Volume Groups when ONTAP iSCSI/Fibre Channel and ONTAP NFS drivers.
 For SolidFire, Generic Volume Groups support is provided since the Pike release.
 Existing consistency group operations will be migrated to use generic volume group operations in future releases.
 The existing